holliebaker/web-dev-in-industry/presentation.md

 # Learning Objectives

-- Gain an insight into what it's like to be a web developer in industr.
+- Gain an insight into what it's like to be a web developer in industry.

 - Learn about the software development lifecycle and explore some tools used by development teams to organise themselves.